Beaver Falls: The Crown Jewel of Havasupai

 Where Is Beaver Falls and Why Is It Special?

-Beaver Falls is approximately 3.5 miles downstream from the base of Mooney Falls.
+Beaver Falls is approximately 3.5 miles downstream from the base of Mooney Falls and can affect how difficult your overall Havasupai trip feels.

 - Known for its multi-tiered travertine cascades, lush vegetation, and turquoise pools.